 Suspect in hit-and-run death of Tennessee officer in custody

 CHATTANOOGA, Tenn.
-(AP) — Police say the suspect in the hit-and-run death of a Tennessee officer is in custody.
+(AP) — The suspect in the hit-and-run death of a Tennessee officer was taken into custody Monday morning, police said.

-The Chattanooga Police Department announced on Twitter that Janet Elaine Hinds turned herself in Monday morning, hours after the Tennessee Bureau of Investigation put her on its Top Ten Most Wanted list.
+Janet Elaine Hinds, 54, turned herself in hours after the Tennessee Bureau of Investigation put her on its Top Ten Most Wanted list, the Chattanooga Police Department announced on Twitter .

-The agency said Hinds was wanted for vehicular homicide in the death of 38-year-old Nicholas Galinger.
+The agency said Hinds was wanted for vehicular homicide in the death of Nicholas Galinger.
+The 38-year-old officer was hit Saturday night while he was inspecting a manhole cover that had water flowing from it due to heavy rain.

-The Chattanooga officer graduated from the police academy last month and was struck Saturday night while on a call with his field training officer.
+Galinger graduated from the police academy last month and was struck while on a call with his field training officer.

-Police recovered a Honda CR-V with front-end damage on Sunday from Hinds’ residence.
+Police recovered a Honda CR-V from Hinds’ residence on Sunday.
+The vehicle had front-end damage.

-Chattanooga Police Chief David Roddy says the community “lost not just an officer.
+Chattanooga Police Chief David Roddy said the community “lost not just an officer.
 We lost a son, a father, a friend, and a protector.”